ChadBailey/chrome_extension_injection_demo/README.md

 ## Chrome Extension with different JS injection techniques

 This is a WORKING chrome extension which demonstrates a few different JavaScript injection techniques.
-It is designed to let you
+It is designed to let you basically just copy+paste your code into the appropriate section with very little manual manipulation necessary.

 ### Setup